 The 12-speed Shimano SLX drivetrain and aluminum frame are the rest of what to expect in that price range.
 Check out in-store for other specs and recommendations!

 Entry to hobby riders.
 It is indeed a tough build with 26″ thru-axle wheels, hydraulic disc brakes, 1×12 SRAM drivetrain, and a rigid fork!

 The newest addition to the range, the DRT 4.1 fat bike by Co-op Cycles is an ideal way for anyone to get into the fat bike scene.
 It is hard to find such a great value fat bike with that kind of set-up.

 3. Co-op Cycles Adventure/Touring Bikes

 The Co-op Cycles Adventure Bikes section is intended for all of the free-spirited people out there who love to explore and test their endurance limits.
 They’re ideal for bike touring and bike packing trips into the unknown.

-To whom: The ADV 1.1 bike is a fantastic choice for bike tourers and bike packers who don’t want to spend too much, but need a bike that can tackle both road and gravel trips.
+The ADV 1.1 bike is a fantastic choice for bike tourers and bike packers who don’t want to spend too much but need a bike that can tackle both road and gravel trips.

 The Co-op Cycles ADV 3.1 is the cheapest of the four Adventure models listed, but that does not make it bad.
 It comes with 650b tires, 20 gears, and Shimano Deore Shadow components.
 It does not come with racks, but it sports numerous mounts, so you can easily hang them yourself.